CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 # Migration Strategy #

+### Build Okta related endpoints and application profile update function ###
+Microservices should be updated to provide the endpoints for Okta event hooks to push events to as well as the endpoint for application users to acquire bearer tokens via Okta.
+The ability to update application user profiles should also be built at this time, and hooked in to the Okta event hook API.
+We should also allow application user profile updates via CLI.

+### Integrate auth and submissions microservices to CI processes ###
+We should begin including the microservices projects in our continuous integration builds, set up the API endpoints in the staging environment, and make sure the microservices are executed.
+This will also require setting up environment- specific secrets for connecting with Okta and ensuring we have set up permanent application users for the microservices.

+### Update end to end testing and development environments to include auth and submissions ###
+We should build a new test based on `end2end_up` that performs submission through the microservices instead of the functionapp.
+We will need to determine if this test should integrate with Okta or if Okta connections should be mocked in the absence of an offline test container.

+### Create application users for senders and begin migration outreach ###
+Senders are represented as application users.
+Creating the application user will produce a client ID and a private key that the sender will use to authenticate to the microservices.
+Begin outreach to at least one sender to have them begin using the microservices to submit instead of the functionapp.

 ## Migration of senders and website users ##
 * Migrate all senders in staging
   * Can existing public/private keys be transferred to Okta, or will all senders have to be fully reonboarded?